srl-labs/containerlab/docs/cmd/graph.md

 The dot file can be used to view the graphical representation of the topology either by rendering the dot file into a PNG file or using [online dot viewer](https://dreampuf.github.io/GraphvizOnline/).

 #### Mermaid

-When `graph` command is called with the `--mermaid` flag, containerlab will generate a graph description file in [Mermaid graph format](https://mermaid.js.org/syntax/flowchart.html).
-This is useful for embedding generated graph text to Markdown.
-Some Markdown renderer like GitHub or Notion supports rendering the Mermaid graph in the code block.
-When you are not satisfying the rendering result, you can import the generated text into [draw.io](https://draw.io) and edit it.
+When `graph` is called with the `--mermaid` flag containerlab generates a graph description file in [Mermaid graph format](https://mermaid.js.org/syntax/flowchart.html).
+Several [Markdown renders](https://mermaid.js.org/ecosystem/integrations-community.html) such as Github, Gitlab, and Notion support rendering embeded mermaid graphs in code blocks.
+If the results of the render are not satisfying the result can be imported into [draw.io](https://draw.io) and further edited.

 ### Online vs offline graphing